-“Dr. Anthony Fauci and Michigan Gov. Gretchen Whitmer are the biggest sources of coronavirus information for Michigan residents and also among the most trusted sources, according to a new survey released today by University of Michigan,” writes Julie Mack for MLive.
+“Dr. Anthony Fauci and Michigan Gov. Gretchen Whitmer are the biggest sources of coronavirus information for Michigan residents and also among the most-trusted sources, according to a new survey released today by University of Michigan,” writes Julie Mack for MLive.

-Mack is referring to a new brief, published by CHRT and the Department of Learning Health Sciences at the University of Michigan, that shares results from a representative survey of more than 1,000 Michiganders.
+Mack is referring to a new brief, published by CHRT and the Department of Learning Health Sciences at the University of Michigan, that shares result from a representative survey of more than 1,000 Michiganders.
 The survey asked about where Michiganders acquire information about COVID-19, and how much they trust those sources of information.

-Marianne Udow-Phillips, who provided background for the story, says several things are at work in Governor Whitmer’s high trust rating.
+Marianne Udow-Phillips, who provided the background for the story, says several things are at work in Governor Whitmer’s high trust rating.

 “[The governor] is very visible, and also very empathetic and her messages have been consistent.
-She has repeatedly emphasized that she is guided by the science,” says Udow-Phillips.
+She has repeatedly emphasized that she is guided by science,” says Udow-Phillips.
 “I think what we’re seeing are governors in our country who are aligning with public health professionals are more trusted.
 People trust science.
 They do trust the professionals.”